victorxheng/CodingCampGuide/Week 1/6 Classes/2 Instances.md

 ### Fields

 Variables inside an object that make up its state.
+Also called attributes

 ```java
 class Chair{